-Coronavirus in the Canary Islands: 1725 confirmed cases (updated April 7th)
+Coronavirus in the Canary Islands: 2405 confirmed cases on June 19

 Wondering what is the situation in the Canary Island in regards to the Coronavirus pandemic?
 Did you have a holiday planned in the Canary Islands which is now affected by the current situation with the Coronavirus spread?
 We will try to update this page with info about all the islands, as soon as there's something to report.